OLINSolutions/stormpath-idsite-wordpress-plugin/readme.txt

 == Changelog ==
-0.2 - 20160503 - Fixed width of input boxes on settings tab
-0.1 - 20160502 - Still in development
+0.3 - 20160504 - Made sure even if activated, login/logout urls are not impacted until settings are configured 0.2 - 20160503 - Fixed width of input boxes on settings tab 0.1 - 20160502 - Still in development